daler/trackhub/_sources/tracktypes/vcfTabix.rst.txt

 vcfTabix example
 ----------------
-You can read more about preparing the files necessary for a bigGenePred track on `UCSC's bigInteract help page
+You can read more about preparing the files necessary for a vcfTabix track on `UCSC's bigInteract help page
 <https://genome.ucsc.edu/goldenPath/help/vcf.html>`_.
 The following code
 uses the example files provided by UCSC.